 Q: What is one of your favorite memories as a parent?

-Leave a Comment: Please help us give a warm welcome to Janet.
-Do you have additional question for her?
-Share them in the comments section below!
+Leave a Comment: Please help us give a warm welcome to Jenny Norgard.
+Do you relate with any of her struggles and successes in motherhood?
+Let us know in the comments section below!